Thavarshan/pingpong/README.md

 [![Inertia.js](https://raw.githubusercontent.com/Thavarshan/pingpong/main/.github/banner.jpg)](https://github.com/Thavarshan/pingpong)

-Pingpong is an easy contact manager app with an API for thrid-party connections.
+Pingpong is an easy contact manager web app with an API for thrid-party connections.
+You can view a demo of the application [here](https://pingpongcontacts.herokuapp.com)

 ## Contributing